 Tourette’s Syndrome is also a neurodevelopmental disorder, but it’s identified by a series of movement tics and at least one vocal tic.
 Movements can include blinking or a twitching of the eye; vocal can include throat clearing, humming or yelling out a word or phrase without being able to suppress it.

-While there is no cure for Tourette’s Syndrome, there are several medications and behavioral therapies, such as Habit Reversal, to help manage the symptoms.
+While there is no cure for Tourette’s Syndrome, there are several medications and behavioral therapies, such as Habit Reversal, that can help manage the symptoms.

 OCD